bluesky/tiled/docs/source/reference/python-client.md

 ## Client Catalog

-The Catalog interface extends the ``collections.abc.Mapping`` (i.e. read-only dict) interface, so it supports these standard methods, as well as:
+The Catalog interface extends the ``collections.abc.Mapping`` (i.e. read-only dict) interface, so it supports these standard "magic methods":

 * `__getitem__` (lookup with `[]`)
 * `__iter__` (iteration, use in for-loops for example)
 * `__len__` (has a length, can be passed to `len`)

+as well as:

 ```{eval-rst}
 .. autosummary::